flows-network/docs/docs/getting-started/flow-dashboard/status-details.md

 # Flow status and details

-Like I mentioned before, when you create a flow successfully, there will be a flow page showing some details and setting about this flow.
+Like we mentioned before, when you create a flow successfully, there will be a flow page showing some details and setting about this flow.
 In this chapter, I will start with the Flow status and details.

 ## What you can see from the Flow Details page

 From up to down, you can see

 1. Flow Name and its status
-2. Imported GitHub repo: the link of the source code repo for this flow and the status of the function
+2. Imported GitHub repo: the link of the source code repo for this flow and the status of the function.
+The link is clickable.
 3. Deployment log: the deployment time and build log.
 If you didn't connect the SaaS integration successfully, there will be an error called `Unregister`.
 In this case, please check if the SaaS integration is connected successfully.
 4. Connected integrations: the SaaS integrations you authenticated and its details like which GitHub organization and which Slack workspace.
-We won't show the integrations that don't need authentication, like Lambda, Store, and schedule.
+We won't show the integrations that don't need authentication here, like Lambda, Store, and schedule.
 The connection with the SaaS integrations is a global parameter, which means you only need to connect the SaaS once.

 ## Flows Status explanation